IndigoDomotics/alexa-hue-bridge/README.md

 # Overview

 The Alexa-Hue Bridge is a plugin for version 7+ of the [Indigo Home Automation system][1].
-Version 3.x of this plugin emulates multiple Philips Hue bridges to publish Indigo actions and devices (on/off and dimmer types only) to most Amazon Alexa devices (Echo [Gen 1], Dot [Gen 1 & 2], FireTV, etc.).
+Version 3.0.23+ of this plugin emulates multiple Philips Hue bridges to publish Indigo actions and devices (on/off and dimmer types only) to these Amazon Alexa devices: Echo [Gen 1], Echo Dot [Gen 1 & 2].

 Use the latest 1.x release for Indigo 6.